mitogen-hq/mitogen/docs/howitworks.rst

     Replies to any message sent to it with a newly allocated unique context ID, to allow children to safely start their own contexts.
-In future this is likely to be replaced by 32-bit context IDs and random allocation, with an improved ``ADD_ROUTE`` message sent upstream rather than downstream that generates NACKs if any ancestor already knows the ID.
+In future this is likely to be replaced by 32-bit context IDs and pseudorandom allocation, with an improved ``ADD_ROUTE`` message sent upstream rather than downstream that generates NACKs if any ancestor detects an ID collision.

 Children listen on the following handles: